Skip to content

 Is My Data Secure?

-WooCommerce Zapier always sends and receives your WooCommerce over an HTTPS encrypted connection, which ensures the connection between your WooCommerce installation and the Zapier.com service is secure.
+WooCommerce Zapier always sends and receives your WooCommerce over an HTTPS encrypted connection, which allows a secure connection between your WooCommerce installation and the Zapier.com service.

-Your WooCommerce store require an SSL certificate for this secure connection to operate.
+Your WooCommerce store requires an SSL certificate for this secure connection to operate.
 Please see System Requirements for more details.

 We also recommend familiarizing yourself with Zapier Legal.

-Please see GDPR Compliance chapter for more information on data privacy.
+Please see the GDPR Compliance chapter for more information on data privacy.

 What Data Do You Store?

-We, the developers of WooCommerce Zapier does not access, transfer or store any of your customers data whatsoever.
+We, the developers of WooCommerce Zapier do not access, transfer or store any of your customer data whatsoever.

-Please see GDPR Compliance chapter for more information on data privacy.
+Please see the GDPR Compliance chapter for more information on data privacy.

 What Data Do You Collect?

-We, the developer of the Zapier Integration (OM4) does not transfer or store any of your customers data whatsoever.
-In the event of support request, we request the WooCommerce status information and may request access to your WooCommerce store and Zapier account.
+We, the developer of the Zapier Integration (OM4) do not transfer or store any of your customer data whatsoever.
+In the event of a support request, we request the WooCommerce status information and may request access to your WooCommerce store and Zapier account.

-Please see GDPR Compliance chapter for more information on data privacy.
+Please see the GDPR Compliance chapter for more information on data privacy.

 What Data Do You Share?

-The WooCommerce Zapier Extension communicates directly between your WooCommerce store an Zapier.
-For reference, here is the Zapier Privacy Policy and Automattic (WooCommerce) Privacy Policy pages.
+The WooCommerce Zapier Extension communicates directly between your WooCommerce store and Zapier.
+For reference, here are the Zapier Privacy Policy and Automattic (WooCommerce) Privacy Policy pages.

-Please see GDPR Compliance chapter for more information on data privacy.
+Please see the GDPR Compliance chapter for more information on data privacy.

 1. Only available if the WooCommerce Bookings plugin is installed.